THE PLOT:

 CHARACTERS:

 Of the three Persona games made for the original Playstation, Persona 2: Innocent Sin has by far the best fleshed out and most likable main characters.
-Eikichi is the would-be rocker with a shady reputation, but he uses that reputation to protect the weaker students at his school and to keep bullies in check.
-The outwardly confident Lisa is actually insecure, her Anglo ancestry having left her a perpetual outsider in the only society she's ever known.
+Eikichi is the would-be rocker with a shady reputation, but he uses his status to protect the weaker students at his school and to keep bullies in check.
+The outwardly confident Lisa is secretly insecure, her Anglo ancestry having left her a perpetual outsider in the only society she's ever known.
 Maya's relentless positivity has a vaguely manic edge to it.
 Even the player character, Tatsuya, gets reasonable characterization, with it clear that he's a loner largely by choice and that he's troubled by pieces of a past he can't quite remember.
-Their interactions are often funny and charming, and I became very attached to them even when the plot occasionally lost me.
-Never mind how impressive the character work is for a retro game - These characters stand up well against many in modern games!

-Tatsuya and friend battle demons - when they aren't chatting with them... |
+| Tatsuya and friend battle demons - when they aren't chatting with them... |

 GAMEPLAY: